Vidovdan Constitution: Aftermath

 On 30 June, an editorial in the People's Radical Party's journal Samouprava stated, "This year's Vidovdan restored an empire to us".

-On 21 July, the Minister of the Interior and member of the People's Radical Party Milorad Drašković was assassinated in Delnice by a group of communists.
+Communists, already persecuted since the December 1920 Obznana, responded with violence shortly thereafter.
+A member of the "Pelagićevci" faction tried to assassinate the King on 29 June.
+On 21 July, the Minister of the Interior and member of the People's Radical Party Milorad Drašković was assassinated by Alija Alijagić, member of the communist group Red Justice.
+This led to the imposition of the Law on the Protection of the State in August 1921.

 The viability of the constitution dominated the 1923 parliamentary elections.

 The Croatian Peasant Party did not accept the legitimacy of the constitution.
 After the 1925 elections, entry into the government was offered to the party by Nikola Pašić.
 The Croatian Peasant Party accepted and recognized the constitution.
 Leader Stjepan Radić was released from prison, along with other party officials.